-Thus, to facilitate the resolution of these problems, MilesWeb cloud offers a completely free and easy-to-use solution, based on the automatically configured load balancer.
+Thus, to facilitate the resolution of these problems, MilesWeb Cloud hosting offers a completely free and easy-to-use solution, based on the automatically configured load balancer.
 Delivered as a special add-on to the Traffic Distributor, which is available for quick one click installation through MilesWeb Cloud Marketplace and provides intelligent traffic routing based on your needs.

 With this solution, you can configure intelligent load balancing between the pair of the host and get the benefit of the following features and opportunities it provides:

 Normally, in comparison to the execution of a single server, the Traffic Distributor allows to accelerate the processing of orders, to diminish the delay of response of the user and, generally, to handle more simultaneous threads without failures.

 With MilesWeb Cloud Traffic Distributor solution, you can choose from three different routing methods in order to get the one, which will best fit your needs.
 Each of the available options has its own specifics and usage purposes, that should be taken in to account during the selection:

 To get a traffic distributor, you must fill out the form with a series of key parameters (such as selecting hosts to route requests between, routing type, state traffic relationship, etc.) and start the installation process with a single click.
 After creation, the traffic distributor will represent a separate environment with the NGINX load balancing server (with a predefined number of default nodes) and a special add-on installed on top of it.